OCA/web/web_widget_float_highlight/README.rst

 =====================

-This module extends the functionality of web backend to allow user to highlight any numeric field when its value belongs to a given interval.
+This module extends the functionality of web backend to allow user to highlight any numeric field when its value belongs to a given interval, both in form and pivot views.

 .. figure:: static/description/widget_highlight_screenshot-1.png
    :alt: Example of highlight for positive and negative numbers.